zaxor0/zwerchhau/README.md

 ### Charisma
 There are no points assigned to charisma.
 As a role playing game, dialogue is considered a core feature; as such, reducing social interactions to points or rolls limits experience of play in regards to this "core" feature.

+Not all players prefer to role play as their character, but in dialogue based interactions players should come up with details on how or what they do while interacting with NPCs.
+Simple saying "I want to convince the king to hire us" provides less flavor for everyone else at the table than saying "My character, points out his noble lineage of the House of Swarsington, provides examples of loyalty to the throne (including a list of battles), in order to sway the king to hire us."

 This system assumes that a player's character should be however charismatic they want them to be.
 That does not mean they can charm their way into anything, but any attempt to do so better serves gameplay with thoughtful and engaging dialogue.

 What is a successful charismatic action then?
 This ultimately should be up to the DM, who should have some concept of what a given NPC might find convincing or not.
 If a check is needed, simply roll "behind the scenes" based on a standard check.
 If a player has relevant skills, diplomacy, lying, or is knowledgeable on the topic at hand, consider giving them advantage.

+#### Earned Charisma
+Optionally, a DM could keep track of:
+- well done charismatic moments
+- Moments where a player character would have learned a lesson about social interactions in the game world.

+In this way, if a tally is kept, a DM could hand out a total of number of Charisma points earned in a session.
+These points could be converted into a free advantage roll when the players receive a certain number depending on the campaign setting.
+3 points for an advantage roll gives players incentive to attempt interactions with NPCs

 ### Hit points
 All players have 6 hit points, this does not increase with leveling.
 Often the rules refer to damage to flesh, this is damage to your hit points--as opposed to damage to your constitution.